-Pennsylvania C-PACE - The C-PACE program authorized by the Pennsylvania legislature under Pennsylvania Public Law 198 No. 30.
+Pennsylvania C-PACE - The C-PACE program authorized by the Pennsylvania legislature under Pennsylvania Public Law 198 No. 30 and updated by Act 43 of 2022 (copies available in Philadelphia C-PACE resources).

 Pennsylvania C-PACE Statute - Pennsylvania Public Law 198 No. 30, as amended.
 Act 30 signed by Governor Tom Wolf on June 12, 2018 enabling a Commercial Property-Assessed Clean Energy Program in Pennsylvania.
 The statute requires that counties, or municipalities with a community or economic development department individually authorize C-PACE programs in their jurisdictions.
+Pennsylvania Public Law 198 No. 30 was amended by Act 43 of 2022.
+Act 43 was signed by Governor Tom Wolf on July 7, 2022 expanding the Commercial Property-Assessed Clean Energy (C-PACE) Program in Pennsylvania.
+The law expands eligibility for C-PACE financing to include multifamily commercial buildings (must be rental housing with five (5) or more units), indoor air quality and building resiliency improvements.